ElenaYusupova/Developing-Shiny-Project/README.md

 - to select a subset of cars with specific number of cylinders (4, 6 or 8) using the input boxes and investigate how the relationship between car weight and mpg changes by the number of cylinders.
 - the results are visualised as a scatter plot with each data point clearly labelle with car brand name.

-The presentation pubsished in Rpubs https://elenay.shinyapps.io/MyShinyProject/
+The presentation published in Rpubs https://elenay.shinyapps.io/MyShinyProject/